hegde5/VS-Code-PyDoc-Extension/README.md

 # PyDoc README

-This is a simple VSCode extension helps in adding Docstrings to your python code.
+This is a simple VSCode extension which helps in adding Docstrings to your python code.
 Currently docstrings for `Functions` and `Classes` are supported.

 ## Features

 Add elaborated Docstrings to your python code!

 Currently Supports docstrings for:

 * Functions - with/without arguments and keyword arguments
 * Class